 Each summer Ira serves on the faculty of the Union for Reform Judaism’s (URJ) Eisner and Crane Lake Camps in Massachusetts’ Berkshire Mountains.
 He has also chaperoned the teens on the NFTY L’dor V’dor trip to Eastern Europe and Israel.
 In addition, he teaches at Merkaz, the Community High School for Jewish Studies.

 Ira is connected to the larger community of Jewish educators in North America and abroad.
-He serves in the leadership of NATE – the National Association of Temple Educators.
+He has served in the leadership of ARJE – Association of Reform Jewish Educators, who have granted him the title RJE (Reform Jewish Educator) and the Distinguished Educator Honor.
 He serves as a mentor for other educators, including new graduates of the Schools of Education at the Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
 He often consults with congregations trying to adapt technology in their schools and leads workshops and seminars for teachers and educators around country on a variety of topics.

-He lives in Fairfield with his wife and two children.
+He lives in Fairfield with his wife Audrey.